wacevedo76/personal_history/README.md

 # PERSONAL HISTORY

 ## Goals
-PERSONAL HISTORY is way to quickly and easily journal all personal human activity that adds verification to all entries.
+PERSONAL HISTORY is a way to quickly and easily journal all personal human activity that adds verification to all entries.

-## Rational
+## Rationale
 Now you may be wondering, why would anyone ever want to do this.
-Other questions and concerns regarding privacy, ethics, and public safty arise.
+Other questions and concerns regarding privacy, ethics, and public safety arise.

-Setting these concerns aside for a moment, let me supply some, for what many may agree is (or should be) a fundamental right of any human being:
+Setting these concerns aside for a moment, let me supply some reasons for what many may agree is (or should be) a fundamental right of any human being:

-* The Right to Free Speach
+* The Right to Free Speech

-Many will argue that all speech should not be free, However, there is particularly one aspect of Free Speech the I would like to focus on:
+Many will argue that all speech should not be free.
+However, there is particularly one aspect of Free Speech that I would like to focus on:

 * That aspect is the Freedom to Share

-This Freedom is not being attacted by any government, but by technology.
+This Freedom is not being attacked by any government, but by technology.
-It is so easy the manipulate video, audio, using modern software, not even mentioning text, because mass text manipulation tools have existed not shortly after the invention of the microcontroller (not sure, maybe even earlier) but now have become even tools a lay person can use.
+It is so easy to manipulate video and audio using modern software, not even mentioning text, because mass text manipulation tools have existed since shortly after the invention of the microcontroller (not sure, maybe even earlier) but now have become tools that even a lay person can use.

-We now have the technology to map the human face digitally, and use this digital information to replicate that person's likeness virtually, on still image and in video.
-Grant it, the technology is in its early stages, but with the rise more powerful machines, and software development, and Artificial Intelligence it will no doubt improve exponetially relativly quickly.
+We now have the technology to map the human face digitally, and use this digital information to replicate that person's likeness virtually, in still images and in video.
+Granted, the technology is in its early stages, but with the rise of more powerful machines, software development, and Artificial Intelligence, it will no doubt improve exponentially relatively quickly.

-There needs to be a quick, effortless, and most importantly, a method to what I term "Irrifutable Verification" of tracking aspects of life.
+There needs to be a quick, effortless, and most importantly, a method to what I term "Irrefutable Verification" of tracking aspects of life.

-Bind to this need is the Right To Share.
+Bound to this need is the Right To Share.

 ## The Right To Share

-All People like to share.
+All people like to share.

 How many of us have any sort of social media account?
 And even if you don't, have you never shown a photo album of any kind to another person?
 Or shared a story?
-To any other human?
+With any other human?
 Ever?

 We all like to share.
-The motivations behind, or the countless other implications suggested by this statement aside for a moment, and realize that it is the rare human who has lived to maturity and never shared a photo, a memory, or story or a moment which they found memorable.
+The motivations behind, or the countless other implications suggested by this statement set aside for a moment, and realize that it is the rare human who has lived to maturity and never shared a photo, a memory, a story, or a moment which they found memorable.

-Couple with the Right to Free Speech, which includes the right not to be compelled to say anything.
+Coupled with the Right to Free Speech, which includes the right not to be compelled to say anything.

 ## What is Personal History?

-The Personal History file is simply a JSON data file where you can quickly record, and effotlessly save whatever it is you want to share, in a file which you completely own.
-Every set of shared data is then used in conjunction with other unique data to generate a hash (the hashin algorithm used is sha256, for reference, but will will simply be refered to as hash for the remainder of this document) key that is unique and directly tide to the data you shared.
+The Personal History file is simply a JSON data file where you can quickly record, and effortlessly save whatever it is you want to share, in a file which you completely own.
+Every set of shared data is then used in conjunction with other unique data to generate a hash (the hashing algorithm used is SHA-256, for reference, but we will simply refer to it as hash for the remainder of this document) key that is unique and directly tied to the data you shared.

-If the data is changed or manipuated in any way, the generated key will not only not match coresponding data, but also compromising the integrity of all data entered thereafter.
+If the data is changed or manipulated in any way, the generated key will not only not match corresponding data, but also compromise the integrity of all data entered thereafter.

 The goal is to generate a file, which you keep, like a journal, that